wp-plugins/events-manager/readme.txt

 For documentation, tutorials and support please visit the [plugin website](http://wp-events-plugin.com/).

-**NEW** We are now in beta stages of version 5, which will make events posts amongst many other improvements - see [our blog](http://wp-events-plugin.com/blog/2011/11/16/version-5-beta-1-is-finally-here/) for more info and download links.
+**NEW** We are now in the final stages before releasing a stable version 5, which will make events custom post types amongst many other improvements - see [our blog](http://wp-events-plugin.com/blog/2011/12/21/rc1-is-out-upgrade-now/) for more info and download links.

 Main Features